 The Knowledge Bank is a searchable database of guides and best practice.
 It is currently accessible by over 8000 employability professionals and contains numerous articles on specific employability topics.
 The ability to search through a vast amount of relevant information is invaluable for employability staff members that not only wish to expand their own personal learning but also wish to improve their delivery and have limited time.
 The ultimate aim of the Knowledge Bank is that it is the ‘go to’ place for any question regarding employability delivery.

 IEP Jobs Board

 Since the IEP’s inception, it has been committed to ensuring both career progression and sector retention.
-Whilst the employability landscape may change, skills gained can be used to develop a rewarding career, supporting some of the most vulnerable people in society and really changing lives.
-The IEP’s interactive Jobs Board is filled with exciting new opportunities from within the ever-changing and diverse sector; this enables both vertical and horizontal career progression that aids the retention of talent in the sector.
+Whilst the employability landscape may change, the skills gained can be used to develop a rewarding career, supporting some of the most vulnerable people in society and really changing lives.
+The IEP’s interactive Jobs Board is filled with exciting new opportunities from within this ever-changing and diverse sector; this enables both vertical and horizontal career progression that aids the retention of talent in the sector.

 Members 4 Members Mentoring Programme

-As expected, there is a vast array of knowledge existing within the IEP membership.
-Members 4 Members (M4M) aims to encourage links between IEP members to share experience and increase knowledge across the sector.
-M4M is about members helping other members by sharing information on specialised topics or areas of delivery that require a different approach.
+As expected, there is a vast array of knowledge existing within the IEP Membership.
+Members 4 Members (M4M) aims to encourage links between IEP Members to share experience and increase knowledge across the sector.
+M4M is about Members helping other Members by sharing information on specialised topics or areas of delivery that require a different approach.